 The Club InterContinental Lounge (pictured above), is located on the 16th floor, provides the exclusive atmosphere of a club lounge with continental breakfast, described as a lavish open buffet, snacks and drinks throughout the day and enough food in the evening to make up main-syle dishes and fill you up.
 There is also a boardroom for those who want to hold meetings.
-The views from the lounge are back inland away from Taksim and down to the Bosphorus, so you can watch the boats pass up and down on this busy corridor of deep blue sea.
+The views from the lounge are back inland, away from Taksim, and down to the Bosphorus, so you can watch the boats pass up and down on this busy corridor of the deep blue sea.

-If you decide to dine outside the lounge, the City Lights Restaurant & Bar is the place to go with incredible views from one side of the city to the other.
-This InterContinental costs 50,000 Rewards points per night and is one of the best club lounge choices in Istanbul and is the best IHG branded hotel in Istanbul.
+If you decide to dine outside the lounge, the City Lights Restaurant & Bar is the place to go, with incredible views from one side of the city to the other.
+This InterContinental costs 50,000 Rewards points per night and is one of the best club lounge choices in Istanbul, and is the best IHG branded hotel in Istanbul.

-Book the InterContinental Istanbul with our luxury travel concierge and get the following FREE benefits* (based on a 2-night minimum) as well as your usual IHG Priority points and status:
+Book the InterContinental Istanbul with our luxury travel concierge and get the following free benefits (based on a 2-night minimum) as well as your usual IHG Priority points and status:

-Complimentary breakfast for two at the hotel restaurant daily
+- Complimentary breakfast for two at the hotel restaurant daily

-Upgrade to next available room category (subject to availability on arrival)
+- Upgrade to next available room category (subject to availability on arrival)

-Free wi-fi on unlimited devices
+- Free Wi-Fi on unlimited devices

-Turn down service as appropriate by brand
+- Turn down service as appropriate by brand

-Bottled water, fresh fruit and snacks in room upon arrival.
+- Bottled water, fresh fruit and snacks in room upon arrival

 3. Grand Hyatt Istanbul

-The Grand Hyatt Istanbul is in the same modern area of the city as the InterContinental but it is easy enough to get wherever you want to go.
-This large property is located near Taksim Square, and directly across the street from the Faculty of Architecture of Istanbul Technical University.
+The Grand Hyatt Istanbul is in the same modern area of the city as the InterContinental, but it is easy enough to get wherever you want to go.
+This large property is located near Taksim Square and directly across the street from the Faculty of Architecture of Istanbul Technical University.
 It is also a short walk to Istiklal Avenue.
 The Grand Hyatt Istanbul is a Category 4 hotel, requiring 15,000 World Of Hyatt points per night for a standard room redemption.

-Book the Park Hyatt or Grand Hyatt Istanbul with our luxury travel concierge and you will get the following FREE Hyatt Prive benefits* as well as your usual World Of Hyatt points and status benefits:
+Book the Park Hyatt or Grand Hyatt Istanbul with our luxury travel concierge and you will get the following free Hyatt Prive benefits as well as your usual World Of Hyatt points and status benefits:

-Daily full breakfast for 2 per room
+- Daily full breakfast for 2 per room

-100 USD property credit per stay
+- 100 USD property credit per stay

-Room upgrade priority.
+- Room upgrade priority

 4. Renaissance Polat Istanbul Hotel

-Istanbul is a city with a unique history and one of the best panoramas in the world can be found from the Renaissance Polat Istanbul Hotel which towers above the city.
+Istanbul is a city with a unique history, and one of the best panoramas in the world can be found from the Renaissance Polat Istanbul Hotel which towers above the city.
 This rewards category 3 property is a comparative bargain if you are redeeming Bonvoy points, at around 17,500 Marriott Bonvoy points per night.
 This is much cheaper than the Ritz-Carlton point redemption rates outlined above.
-Platinum Bonvoy members get free access to this executive lounge and both the lounge and the property have been recently renovated, plus there is a nice pool here, making this a great and good value choice in Istanbul.
+Platinum Bonvoy members get free access to this executive lounge, and both the lounge and the property have been recently renovated.
+Plus, there is a nice pool here, making this a great and good value choice in Istanbul.

-Rooms here are well designed and stylish with plenty of technology.
+The rooms here are well designed and stylish with plenty of technology.
 If you can, upgrade to or book a Bosphorus room for the views (Platinum Bonvoy members usually get an automatic upgrade to a room with a view at this hotel).

 5. Hilton Istanbul Bosphorus

-While some like to go to Old Town to see the sites and then retreat back to the peacefulness of the Hilton, most feel that their stay would be more enjoyable if the hotel were located in the Old City/Sultanahmet area, so you can make use of the restaurants and are nearby the sites.
-So the location of this Hilton is a major minus point of this hotel
+While some like to go to Old Town to see the sites and then retreat to the peacefulness of the Hilton, most feel that their stay would be more enjoyable if the hotel were located in the Old City/Sultanahmet area, so you can make use of the restaurants and are nearby the sites.
+So the location of this Hilton is a major minus point of this hotel.

-The rooms are spacious, clean and comfortable with all the amenities one would expect from a Hilton.
-Be careful with your view as rooms looking out to the back of the building have a pretty dismal view.
+The rooms are spacious, clean, and comfortable, with all the amenities one would expect from a Hilton.
+Be careful with your view, as rooms looking out to the back of the building have a pretty dismal view.

 It is worth knowing that Hilton Honours Gold members get a free breakfast either in the executive lounge or in the Terrace restaurant at this Hilton.
-The Terrance restaurant offerings for breakfast are better than executive lounge, with some additional buffet stations, so eat there if you have the choice.
+The Terrance restaurant offerings for breakfast are better than the executive lounge, with some additional buffet stations, so eat there if you have the choice.

-Whatever your membership level, book a Business room with executive lounge and you get a room with a king-sized Hilton Serenity Bed and executive lounge access, serving complimentary continental breakfast, drinks, and snacks throughout the day plus evening happy hour with canapes and alcoholic drinks along with a private check-in and check-out.
+Whatever your membership level, book a Business room with executive lounge and you get a room with a king-sized Hilton Serenity Bed and executive lounge access, serving complimentary continental breakfast, drinks, and snacks throughout the day plus evening happy hour with canapes and alcoholic drinks along with private check-in and check-out.

 This is a useful club lounge as you can pick up snacks and drinks at any time of the day and hot food around meal times and snacks otherwise.
 The continental breakfast in the morning and canapes in the evening are decent.
-Not spectacular but sufficient.
+Not spectacular, but sufficient.
 The executive lounge also has a great view.

 An alternative Hilton property to consider, which doesn’t have a club lounge, is the Doubletree by Hilton in Old Town.
-The tram literally stops almost in front of the door and it is an easy walk to see the sights in Old Town.
-As a Hilton Gold member you get free breakfast and the breakfast is excellent.
+The tram literally stops almost in front of the door, and it is an easy walk to see the sights in Old Town.
+As a Hilton Gold member, you get free breakfast, and the breakfast is excellent.

 6. Istanbul Marriott Hotel Asia

-Spacious rooms and suites with high ceilings and panoramic windows, feature LED screen TVs, high-speed internet, minibar, safe box equipped with a plug, in-room kettles and voice mail.
+Spacious rooms and suites with high ceilings and panoramic windows feature LED screen TVs, high-speed internet, minibar, safe box equipped with a plug, in-room kettles, and voice mail.
 Executive rooms located on the top floors of the hotel have a great view across the Marmara Sea.

 7. Hotel The Marmara Taksim